newhuo-tech/newhuo_Python/README.md

 ### Client

-In this SDK, the client is the struct to access the Huobi API.
+In this SDK, the client is the struct to access the New Huo API.
 In order to isolate the private data with public data, and isolated different kind of data, the client category is designated to match the API category.

 All the client is listed in below table.
 Each client is very small and simple, it is only responsible to operate its related data, you can pick up multiple clients to create your own application based on your business.